 Some term life insurance contracts issued by the Company include a surrender option under which the surrender value is paid to the policyholder on maturity or earlier lapse of the contract.
 These surrender options have been assessed to meet the definition of a non-distinct investment component in MFRS 17.
-MFRS 17 defines investment components as the amounts that an insurance contract requires an insurer to repay to a policyholder in all circumstances, regardless of whether an insurance contract of which they form part of the contract are considered non-distinct and are not separately accounted for.
+MFRS 17 defines investment components as the amounts that an insurance contract requires an insurer to repay to a policyholder in all circumstances, regardless of whether an insured event occurs.
+Investment components which are highly interrelated with the insurance contract of which they form part of the contract are considered non-distinct and are not separately accounted for.
 However, receipts and payments of the investment components are recorded outside of profit or loss.
-The surrender options are considered non distinct investment components as the Company is unable to measure the value of the surrender option component separately from the life insurance portion of the contract.
+The surrender options are considered non-distinct investment components as the Company is unable to measure the value of the surrender option component separately from the life insurance portion of the contract.